 The temporomandibular joints that hinge your jaw are sophisticated ball and socket joints.
 They work together with ligaments and muscles in your jaw, thus allowing you to open your mouth, chew food, and speak.
 Pain, a dull ache, or other problems in this area are more commonly referred to as TMJ disorder.

-At Simpson Dental Associates we find that some of the early symptoms of TMJ disorder can include a persistent dull ache in front of your ears or near your temples.
+At Simpson Dental PLLC we find that some of the early symptoms of TMJ disorder can include a persistent dull ache in front of your ears or near your temples.
 It could also be related to pain when opening and closing your mouth, biting down hard or chewing.

 Grinding your teeth on a regular basis can cause soreness in the jaw muscles and inflammation in the joints.
 This can significantly increase your chances of developing TMJ disorder.
 Other potential sources could also include a past dislocation in one or both joints, arthritis or general inflammation issues.